devops329/devops/instruction/observability/observability.md

 Valuable logs and metrics are expensive to acquire, persist, and query.
 However, the cost of not providing observability to your system can be even higher when the system crashes or there is a security breach.

 The key is to balance the costs with the return on those investments.
-More than likely you will receive significant benefits from investing in observability.
-Even it if only means that your engineering staff sleeps better at night.
+More than likely you will receive significant benefits from investing in observability, even it if only means that your engineering staff sleeps better at night.

 ## Incident response

-In the early days of system monitoring humans watched metric dashboards looking for anomalies.
+In the early days of system monitoring, humans watched metric dashboards looking for anomalies.
 It was common for a Network Operations Center (NOC) to be staffed 24 hours a day 7 days a week in order to respond to critical system failures.

 This quickly evolved into the adoption of triggered alerts that would fire when certain thresholds were exceeded.
 That made it possible to drastically reduce the operations staff, or eliminate it entirely, with _on call_ staff who could be woken in the middle of the night.